bhattumang7/bhattumang7/_posts/2020-10-04-Your-idea-of-frequency-of-daily-stand-up-is-wrong.md

 Now, let us look at a portion from the book "Clean Agile: Back to Basics" by Robert C. Martin that will answer the above question.
 Oh!
 And, because you are Agile ninja, I don't have to tell you that Robert C. Martin is one of the original authors of Agile manifesto.

-Lets look at what he says:
+Let us look at what he says:

 > Over the years, there has been a great deal of confusion about “The Daily Scrum” or the “Standup Meeting.”
 Let me cut through all that confusion now.
 > The following are true of the Standup Meeting: